Serial Number Requirement For 'Ghost Guns' Starts Wednesday, Deadline To Comply In 2023, Police Say

 “I see this bill as a part of a multi-faceted approach to get illegal guns off of our streets,” Scott said in March.
 “The number of ghost guns we are seeing in our streets, and in the hands of those who are committing violence, is growing continuously.”

-According to figures released by the Baltimore Police Department on Wednesday, the number of “ghost guns” seized by officers nearly tripled between 2020 and 2021, going from 128 to 352.
-Thus far in 2022, the number of seizures has already surpassed the 2021 total and stands at 187.MORE NEWS: Star Wars Pushes Back Against Racist Backlash To New Character Played By Baltimore Native Moses Ingram
+According to figures released by the Baltimore Police Department on Tuesday, the number of “ghost guns” seized by officers nearly tripled between 2020 and 2021, going from 128 to 352.
+Thus far in 2022, the number of seizures has already surpassed the 2021 total and stands at 187.MORE NEWS: Maryland Weather: Hot & Sticky, Plus Thursday's An Alert Day

 The law sets aside at least $150,000 annually for the Secretary of State Police to maintain a registry of firearms imprinted with serial numbers.